james-livefront/livefront-ai-guidance/02-getting-started.md

 **Success Metric**: If you got even 50% useful tests quickly, you've just experienced the value.

-### ⚠️ Junior Developers: Build Your Foundation First
+### Build Your Foundation First

 **Before relying on AI:**

-- Solve problems manually first (15 min minimum)
+- Solve problems manually first
 - Understand what AI generates before using it
 - Maintain one AI-free day per week
 - If you can't explain it, don't ship it